 To delete a photo: Hover over the photo, click the X button.
 Or select the photo and press Delete.

 To reorder photos: Click and hold a photo thumbnail, drag to the new position.
-The first photo becomes the main product image.
+The first photo becomes the main item image.

 Stuff Scout uses AI to identify antiques, collectibles, and unknown items from photos.
 Stuffolio's AI is user-initiated and non-ambient — nothing is analyzed or sent to external services unless you explicitly ask for help.